-As the Canadian government plans to welcome more than a million immigrants to join the Canadian workforce, there is lots of scope for unskilled and semi-skilled workers.
+As the Canadian government plans to welcome more than a million immigrants to join the workforce in the next three years, there is a lot of scope for unskilled and semi-skilled workers.
 One top option is applying for a stream under the Provincial Nominee Program (PNP).
-This is because Express Entry’s Federal Skilled Worker Program (FSWP), Federal Skilled Trades Program (FSTP), and Canadian Experience Class (CEC) all have formal education requirements.

 Provincial Nominations are for candidates who wish to live and work in a specific province of Canada.
 There are specific streams you can apply for (if you meet the criteria) underneath each program that start the process towards being nominated by that province.
 Once nominated, you are invited to apply for permanent residence.

 Alternatively, you can apply for a category that falls under the Express Entry system or goes directly into this pool.
-If you apply through Express Entry first, you either need to submit an Expression of Interest (EOI) to your chosen province or wait for them to send you a Notification of Interest (NOI), depending on how that province works.
-If you are successful in this, you are invited to create a separate application for a nomination.
+If you apply through Express Entry first, you must either submit an Expression of Interest (EOI) to your chosen province or wait for them to send you a Notification of Interest (NOI), depending on how that province works.
+If you succeed, you are invited to create a separate application for a nomination.
 Achieving the nomination adds 600 points to your profile in the Express Entry pool, which uses the Comprehensive Ranking System (CRS) to rank you.
 For the programs listed here, however, no fast-track system is used.

-The province of Alberta currently has around 33, 900 skilled and unskilled vacancies available across the province.
-You can apply to be considered for permanent residence under this Provincial Nominee stream if you already have a temporary work permit, you completed high school and you have a job offer from a Canadian employer under one of the following occupations in these sectors:
+if you’d like to work in Alberta, you can apply to be considered for permanent residence under this Provincial Nominee stream if you already have a temporary work permit, you completed high school, and you have a job offer from a Canadian employer under one of the following occupations in these sectors:

-British Columbia has an overwhelming 60, 000 unfilled skilled and unskilled vacancies in the skilled and unskilled sectors.
+British Columbia is filled with opportunities for unskilled workers.
 To apply for permanent residence under the following stream, applicants must have been employed full-time in one of these occupations on a temporary work permit.
-Below are some of the jobs that are most in need within the British Columbia province.
+Below are some of the most in-demand jobs within the British Columbia province.

 Entry Level + Semi-skilled Pilot Project

-While Saskatchewan has only 8, 200 unfilled skilled and unskilled positions open, this province has more of a focus on industries such as hospitality, food services, and truck driving.
-The following are streams specifically dedicated to applying for these positions and offer specific jobs.
+If you'd like to work in Saskatchewan, you'll find that this province has more of a focus on industries such as hospitality, food services, and truck driving.
+The following are streams dedicated to applying for these positions and offering specific jobs.

-You will need to have a high school education, be working in Saskatchewan for at least six months on a temporary work permit, and be proficient in English.
+For the province's Hospitality Sector Project, you must have a high school education, work in Saskatchewan for at least six months on a temporary work permit, and be proficient in English.
 The following positions are on the list of occupation vacancies that need to be filled: